Agchai52/Dataset-for-Deep-Image-Deblurring-Aided-by-Inertial-Sensor-Data/README.md

 3. If you want to plot sensor data, just set `isPlot = True` in "main.py", otherwise `isPlot = False`.
 4. Run: `python main.py`.
 5. A single set of synthetic data will be saved in the folder "/Output".
-6. The output include a set of reference/original blurry/error blurry frames, original/error inertial sensor data and all parameters.
+6. The output includes a set of reference/original blurry/error blurry frames, original/error inertial sensor data and all parameters.

 ## How to Generate Train/Test Dataset: